-The Children with Special Health Care Needs (CSHCN) Screener® was developed through the efforts of the Child and Adolescent Health Measurement Initiative (CAHMI), a national collaboration that was coordinated through FACCT-Foundation for Accountability during the development of the CSHCN Screener.
-The CAHMI is now located at the Oregon Health & Science University.
+The Children with Special Health Care Needs (CSHCN) Screener® was developed through the efforts of the Child and Adolescent Health Measurement Initiative (CAHMI), a national collaboration coordinated by FACCT-The Foundation for Accountability.
 Beginning in June 1998, the CAHMI brought together federal and state policymakers, health care providers, researchers and consumer organizations into a task force for the purpose of specifying a method to identify children with special health care needs.
 During the course of this project, the task force met in person six times and more than a dozen times by teleconference.